MitchellGulledge/Auto-Tunnel-Meraki/README.md

+# Overview

+This toolkit enables Meraki and Umbrella customers to streamline always on connectivity from a Cisco Meraki Branch site to Cisco Umbrella SIG.

 # Problem

 Even though configuring the Cisco Meraki MX and Cisco Umbrella tunnel endpoint, it is a manual task and can be daunting when doing it for hundreds of sites.
 To accomplish the setup, you need to log in to the Cisco Umbrella dashboard; create a Network tunnel; and obtain a tunnel ID and passphrase.